St. Barts (Saint Barthélemy) Fishing

 Much of the brochure is in French since that is their native language, so it may require some translation, but many of the graphics include pictures and informative charts to help you make sense of much of the brochure without needing to translate.

 If you plan on boating in the Reserve, also keep in mind that this is a heavily protected area and you should also be aware of those regulations as well.
 For example, it is prohibited to anchor in the Nature Reserve, you can’t feed any of the wildlife, and you must stay under a 5-knot speed limit in certain areas.

 Many boating regulations are in place to protect the sea turtle population around the island.

 Beyond the Nature Reserve, the island of St. Barts is rich with fishing heritage.
-For example, places such as Anse des Flamands and Corossol are fishing villages that are culturally centered around not only the sport of fishing but the livelihood of it.
+For example, places such as Anse des Flamands and Corossol are fishing villages that are culturally centered around not only the sport of fishing but their livelihood.

 Now, in the village of Corossol, you can experience the true St. Barths, disconnected from the more tourist-centered areas of the island.
 Here you can do things such as buy straw crafts and view ancestral costumes.

 Anse des Flamands, on the other hand, is known for its seclusion and having the largest beach on the island, also bordered by the Nature Reserve, so you can relax on the beach after a long day on the water.

 Since St. Barths is such a small island, it can be difficult to track down real-time fishing information.
 There are many opportunities for offshore fishing charter excursions that boast catches of bull-nosed dolphin (mahi-mahi), wahoo, tuna, barracuda, marlin, and more.